Liberalism in Poland: Demographics

 In the 19th century, the prevalence of liberalism varied among the partitions.
 It was a major ideology among philosophers in the Austrian and Russian partitions, but it was overshadowed by conservatism in the Prussian partition.
 Women are more likely than men to vote for liberal candidates in Poland, and the politicization of abortion in Poland has been credited with popularizing liberalism among women in the country.
 Liberalism is also been associated with secularism in Poland, and it is opposed by highly religious voters and highly Catholic voters in particular.
 Liberalism is also associated with younger voters, wealthier voters, and urban voters.

 Ideology

 Polish liberalism has been shaped by the country's turbulent history, including its partition between European great powers in the 18th century and its period of Communist rule in the 20th century.
 During the 19th century, Polish liberalism was divided among many factions based on different philosophies, including positivism, rationalism, and radicalism.
 Modern Polish liberalism has been described as being combined with elements of conservatism and republicanism following the end of Communist rule.
 The history of statelessness in Poland has been credited with a limited popularity of liberalism and a distrust of institutions.
-Liberals are primarily represented in Polish government by the Civic Coalition, led by Civic Platform.
+Liberals are primarily represented in Polish government by the Civic Coalition.
 Polish liberals in the 21st century are defined by their adherence to constitutional democracy and rule of law against authoritarianism and nationalism.
 Liberals in Poland also support the right to abortion, freedom of religion, and LGBT rights.